Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Methodology

-\textbf{Summary.} Figure~\ref{fig:Regularization-based Architectures} provides a summary of typical architectures of explicit and implicit regularization-based methods.
-We note that while there are numerous explicit regularization-based methods in the unimodal CL setting, there is only one method in this subcategory in the MMCL setting.
-This discrepancy may stem from the fact that explicit regularization-based methods impose restrictions on all trainable parameters, leading to minimal distinctions between the unimodal and multimodal CL settings, potentially limiting the novelty of new MMCL methods.
-In contrast, relation-based KD in implicit regularization-based methods offers a natural fit for paired data from multiple modalities, thereby facilitating the development of various MMCL methods in this subcategory and demonstrating greater potential for future research.
+\revsec{\summary Figure~\ref{fig:Regularization-based Architectures} provides a summary of typical architectures of modality consistency and relation regularization-based methods.
+They effectively preserve knowledge of past models with clear benefits.
+A primary advantage is that methods in this category are model-agnostic and easily applicable to various multimodal backbones.
+They typically focus on designing sophisticated loss functions rather than altering the model architecture.
+Furthermore, modality relation regularization methods that employ relation-based KD offer a natural fit to preserve the crucial cross-modal relationships inherent in paired data, thereby facilitating the development of various MMCL methods in this subcategory and demonstrating great potential for future research.

+Despite their advantages, these methods present several limitations.
+Firstly, methods usually require full-parameter fine-tuning and demand heavy computation overhead~\cite{Tang2025Mind} (\challengeNum{3}).
+Secondly, methods such as ZSCL rely on external reference datasets, which pose practical challenges in real-world scenarios~\cite{Tang2025Mind} and make performance sensitive to the choice of this dataset~\cite{Zhang2024MultiStage}.
+Lastly, we observe that the modality consistency regularization methods mainly directly address \challengeNumDesc{0} and rarely tackle other MMCL challenges.
+This narrow focus potentially limits the exploration of novel MMCL methods, because their key motivation and techniques are similar to methods in unimodal CL settings. }